vmspike/openvpn-manage/README.md

 # Review the content if you're paranoid and launch:
 sudo bash ./openvpn-server-setup
+# OR if you want to protect yourself from VPN tracking at the cost of performance, bandwidth, latency and stability
+sudo bash ./openvpn-server-setup --mssfix 0

 # If the script is unsure about some actions it will ask you interactively.
 # Review the script output to be sure that it completed successfully

 # After all apply customization if you need and create user(s)
 openvpn-manage create John_Smith
 ```

-`openvpn-server-setup` options `mssfix` (default) or `link-mtu` can be specified after all arguments to automatically set confguration type during setup:
-- `mssfix` generally more stable but less resistant to openvpn connection tracking by web sites;
-- `link-mtu` it's harder for web sites to understand that you use VPN, but it less stable and depends on various factors, manual tuning required to make it useful.
-Also in Windows clients it require to manually set fixed MTU for TAP adapter because automatic change does not supported by tap adapter on Windows hosts.
+`openvpn-server-setup` can be called with additional options: `[-i IFNAME] [--mssfix [VAL]] [--fragment [VAL]]`

+By default this script creates configurations with default `mssfix` and `fragment` options
+which is fine in most cases.
+BTW you can set the value you want by
+commandline option, particularly `mssfix 0` which can lead to high packets
+fragmentation which by-turn can lead to bandwidth and latency issues, but
+it's much more resistant to VPN-tracking by external web-sites and do not
+requre manual TAP adapter MTU fixing on Windows (which is required by `tun-mtu`
+or `link-mtu`).

-You can change this behavior after VPN server setup by modifying server and client configs (comment/uncomment corresponding lines).
+In all cases you can change this behavior after creation by modifying server and client configs.

+Network interface defaults to `eth0` if not specified by `-i`.

 After setup `openvpn-manage` tool will be available.
 Run it without arguments for help.
 Its content embedded to `openvpn-server-setup:OPENVPN_MANAGE` variable on top of the script.